stocker88/nextjswebsite/_posts/nvidia-nvda-buy.md

 &nbsp;

-The lowest the PE, the more discounted is the stock: it is undervalued, but sometimes for a reason.
+The lowest the PE, the more discounted is the stock.

+&nbsp;

+It means the stock is undervalued, but often for a reason.

+&nbsp;

-However: the highest the PE, the more overvalued is the stock: but again the market could expect something big.
+However: the highest the PE, the more overvalued is the stock.

+&nbsp;

+Again here: the market could expect something big.

 &nbsp;